Cian Coleman: St Patrick's Athletic

 On 27 November 2018, Coleman signed for Dublin club St Patrick's Athletic for the 2019 season.
 He made his debut on the opening night of the season on 15 February 2019 in a 1–0 win over his former side Cork City at Richmond Park.
 Coleman had to wait until 31 May for his first start in the league, also against Cork City, in which he set up Simon Madden's 95th minute equaliser in a 1–1 draw.
-This performance helped Coleman claim his place in Harry Kenny's starting 11 over the next number of games, just before Pats' UEFA Europe League campaign.
+This performance helped Coleman claim his place in Harry Kenny's starting 11 over the next number of games, just before Pats' UEFA Europa League campaign.
 Coleman got his first taste of European football at senior level as he played both legs of the tie as Pats were knocked out of the UEFA Europa League at the first hurdle by IFK Norrköping of Sweden, losing 2–0 at home and 2–1 away.
 He was released at the end of the season after making 26 appearances in all competitions, failing to score a goal in his time with the club.

 Return to Cork City

 On 7 November 2019, it was announced that Coleman had returned to his hometown club Cork City ahead of the 2020 season.
+On 17 December 2024, Coleman revealed that the club had opted not to renew his contract, following their promotion back to the League of Ireland Premier Division.

+Return to Cobh Ramblers

+After 5 seasons with Cork City, Coleman returned to Cobh Ramblers on 14 January 2025.
+On 19 May 2025, he was part of the side that won the Munster Senior Cup following a 2–0 win over Rockmount at Turners Cross.